How to Build a Fanbase as an Independent Artist in 2026

 3. Direct inbox access means far less competition

-4. Longevity and permanence
+4. Longevity will equal permanence

 5. Higher revenue per contact

-Across the artists I’ve managed, I’d say on average, email subscribers generate about a 3-5 times higher lifetime value than social media followers.
-What does this mean?
-Simply put, they buy more tickets, purchase more merchandise, and stream your music more consistently.
+Across the artists I’ve managed, email subscribers generate about 3-5 times higher lifetime value than social media followers.
+They buy more tickets, more merch, and stream your music consistently.
 You retain these fans more than any other platform.

 The reason behind all this is a simple psychological one.
 People check their emails with the intent to engage, while social media scrolling is considered passive entertainment.